Next Article: Businesses and Freedom of Religion

 Free Exercise Clause

 The second provision of the 1st Amendment addressing religion is known as the “Free Exercise Clause”.
 It provides that the government cannot prohibit individuals from practicing any religion.
 The Free Exercise Clause has been the subject of significant litigation charging the government with discriminating against individuals’ religious practices.
-The common law test for determining whether a government statute runs afoul of the Free Exercise Clause by unduly restricting the free exercise of religion is as follows:
+Established in Lemon v.
+Kurtzman, the common law test for determining whether a government statute runs afoul of the Free Exercise Clause by unduly restricting the free exercise of religion is as follows:

 - Secular Purpose: Does the statute or government action affecting religion have a secular (non-religious) purpose?
 If the purpose of the statute or government action is to somehow promote any single or particular group of religions, the statute is unconstitutional.
 If the purpose of the statute or government action is not to promote religion, then move onto the next step.

 - Example: If a government allows a manger scene on government property during Christmas and denies citizens the right to put a menorah or minaret, this action would not have a secular purpose.

 Discussion: Can you think of any examples of government action that have been challenged as effectively promoting a particular religious practice?
 What about discriminating?